Washington DC Dental Fillings

 He or she typically removes decay with the widely recognized dental drill, but we also offer air abrasion technology.
 This technique uses an air jet and aluminum particles to blast away the decayed portion of the tooth gently.
 We’ll also remove a small amount of the remaining healthy material to ensure no decay remains.

 - Amalgam: This is the least expensive choice and the easiest with which to work.
 Dental amalgam consists of silver, tin, zinc, and copper, with mercury used to bind those metals together and create a strong bond.
-Though it’s malleable at first, it’ll quickly harden to provide strength and durability equal to that of your natural teeth.
+Though it’s malleable at first, it will quickly harden to provide strength and durability equal to that of your natural teeth.
 Amalgam also helps keep excess bacteria from forming on teeth.

 Indirect Dental Restoration Options

-Each of these can be made of gold, though this isn’t as popular as it once was.
 Most are now made of composites, porcelain, or ceramic, with some temporary crowns being composed of stainless steel.
 The long restoration process is similar to that of a filling with a few extra components.